robroskie/BrainYard-II/readme.md

 Post data was found to be significantly saturated with formatting characters, these and other character abnormalities were subject to preprocessing completed in the python script J.work/posts.py.
 We then apply a sentiment intensity analysis using the NLTK sentiment tool kit.
 This process examines the cleaned text and provides a score of positive/negative/neutral as a distribution between [0,1].
 This analysis was completed on all data sets found in Data2/FinalData

   ### Response Typing

   We classify user responses as we believe different types of responses provide more significance within discussions.
 We begin to simply define the types as Code, Written or Link type responses.
-We perform a separate pre-processing script on our answer and comment data when identifying the response type.The code can be found in J.work/comDefs.py.
+We perform a separate pre-processing script on our answer and comment data when identifying the response type.
+The code can be found in J.work/comDefs.py.
 This is due to the way we have chosen to classify the data, when the code found in method Comment_Type() encounters a http tag it automatically assigns the response type Link.
 We left special characters/operators that are most often used in code in the text data, we do this as to identify a cut-off percentage with which to distinguish code versus written responses.
-Since there are a few special characters that overlap between common written language and high level computer language we decided to
+Since there are a few special characters that overlap between common written language and high level computer language it was found that a cut-off of 25% provided the best split between code and written response.
+Upon review of the set with assigned cut-off, it was found that this percentage was most accurate at labeling the data.

 ## Project part II - Question and Topic Predictor

+### Question Topics

+Stack overflow provides a helpful tool on their site, when a user posts a question they are required to assign tags that relate to the topic of the question they seek help with.
+Within posts.py we have created a function called get_topWords() which will generate a list of tops tags from the data frame containing questions.

+  #### get_topWords( dataFrame, N )
+    This method cleans all tags and strips the set of stopwords and special characters found in the tags feild of dataFrame.
+Using collections and the number specified in argument 2 we return a list of length specified.
+This list is of the top N most frequent words in the entire corpus of tags generated from the data set.

+We then iterate through each question entry extract all the tags, clean them and perform set intersection to determine which to include as the final label.
+If the label was not found in the set, or more than one was assigned then the most frequent tag is included or a NaN flag is raised.
+It was determined that 3.533% of the set was labeled with NaN after this process was completed.
+The analysis resulted in the formation of 50 different topic categories.

 ### Usage
 In order to access the question analyzer, ensure all dependencies are installed and then type:
 ```sh